dgaydukov/cert-aws/sa/files/sa.md

 * `DetectText` - detect & convert text into machine-readable from image (can detect up to 50 words per image).
 Use `MinConfidence` (0.5-1) to set confidence level (text below this level won't be included into result).
 Note that for all detect calls `DetectFaces/CompareFaces/DetectLabels/RecognizeCelebrities` you must pass:
 * base64-encoded image bytes or reference to s3
-* if you call from cli, image bytes is not supported, image must be png/jpeg file You can create/delete/list collections using `CreateCollection/DeleteCollection/DescribeCollection/ListCollections`.
+* if you call from cli, image bytes is not supported, image must be png/jpeg file (cause cli convert your image file into bytes)
+You can create/delete/list collections using `CreateCollection/DeleteCollection/DescribeCollection/ListCollections`.
 You can store faces in collection.
 For video processing you can use:
 * `StartFaceDetection/StartLabelDetection/StartCelebrityRecognition` - async operations that return jobId (when job is completed you would be notified by SNS).
 You have to pass video stored in s3.
-* `GetFaceDetection/GetLabelDetection/GetCelebrityDetection` - use jobId from above operation to get results Face recognition from video:
+* `GetFaceDetection/GetLabelDetection/GetCelebrityDetection` - use jobId from above operation to get results real-time face recognition:
 * upload video to kinesis video using `PutMedia`
 * crete stream in rekognition using `CreateStreamProcessor` and provide 4 params:
     * input - kinesis video stream